 “CVM has used regulatory discretion and not required food additive petitions for substances that do not raise any known safety concerns.
 In this case, we ask the company to submit the information needed to list the ingredient in the Official Publication of the Association of American Feed Control Officials (AAFCO).
 This ingredient definition process is done to conserve agency resources, as food additive approval is time-consuming.
 CVM reviews the data to ensure the ingredient has utility and can be manufactured consistently to meet product specifications.
 Although ingredients used under regulatory discretion are still unapproved food additives, we agree we will not take regulatory action as long as the labeling is consistent with the accepted intended use, the labeling or advertising does not make drug claims, and new data are not received that raise questions concerning safety or suitability.”

 As a result, companies are not required to notify FDA before they use a chemical additive in pet food, but merely inform the voluntary AAFCO organization.
+CVM does, however, work to ensure that an ingredient has “utility,” presumably a term defined by the manufacturer.
 In such absence of government oversight, consumers must accept that the safety of pet food products is nearly entirely within the purview of the manufacturers themselves.

 Watchdog journalism: prior to World War I, “muckraker” referred to a writer who investigates and publishes truthful reports to perform an auditing or watchdog function.
 Today, the term describes a journalist writing in the adversarial or a non-journalist whose purpose in publication is to advocate reform and change.